southernafro/hugo-theme-massively/exampleSite/content/post/summertime-tips-for-pet-safety.md

 The warm summer season also brings out many pests that will actively seek out your pets.

 Fleas and ticks are two examples, but some species of biting flies are very fond of dogs' ears.
-Repeated bites can cause a condition that can be serious and difficult to control known as "fly strike."
+Repeated bites can cause a condition that can be serious and difficult to control known as "flystrike."

 It is possible to enjoy the summer with your pets by taking just a few precautions.

 First and foremost, always be aware of the weather forecast.
 Knowing the high temperature can help guide your plans for the day.

 Don't leave your pet unattended outside or plan heavy exercise on hot, humid days.
-If your pet is left outdoors, he must have access to adequate shade and fresh water.
+If your pet is left outdoors, he must have access to adequate shade and freshwater.

 When it's time to run errands, leave your pet at home.
 Even a few minutes in a hot car is enough to increase your pet's body temperature dramatically.